No person excluded from NRC to be detained till all legal remedies exhausted: MHA

-The Centre on Monday said no person excluded from the final NRC will be detained till he or she exhausts all legal remedies and such people will continue to enjoy all rights like any other citizen.
+The Centre on Monday said no person excluded from the final NRC list will be detained till he or she exhausts all legal remedies.
 In a statement, the Ministry of Home Affairs (MHA) also said the Assam government has made necessary arrangements to provide legal aid to the needy amongst those excluded from the final National Register of Citizens (NRC) through the district legal services authorities.

 "Persons left out of final NRC not to be detained under any circumstance till they exhaust all remedies available under law," the statement said.
 It added that such persons will continue to enjoy all rights as earlier, like any other citizen, e.g. right to employment, education and property, etc.